jdsutherland/refactoring-2nd-edition-js/ch12_inheritance/repl_superclass_w_delegate.md

     return this._lastCleaned.until(targetDate, ChronoUnit.DAYS);
   }
 }
+// Currently the scrolls are loaded as part of a load routine. const scrolls = aDocument
+      .map(record => new Scroll(record.id,
+                                record.catalogData.title,
+                                record.catalogData.tags,
+                                LocalDate.parse(record.lastCleaned)));
 ```

 This is an example of a common modeling error.
 There is a difference between the physical scroll and the catalog item.
 The scroll describing the treatment for the greyscale disease may have several copies, but be just one item in the catalog.

+The refactoring shifts the role of the catalog item to that of a component of scroll; each scroll contains a unique instance of a catalog item.
+In many cases where I do this refactoring, this is enough.
+However, in this situation a better model is to link the greyscale catalog item to the six scrolls in the library that are copies of that writing.
+Doing this is, essentially, Change Value to Reference (256).

+There’s a problem that I have to fix, however, before I use Change Value to Reference (256).
+In the original inheritance structure, the scroll used the catalog item’s ID field to store its ID.
+But if I treat the catalog item as a reference, it needs to use that ID for the catalog item ID rather than the scroll ID.
+This means I need to create an ID field on scroll and use that instead of one in catalog item.
+It’s a sort-of move, sort-of split.